-Set the refrigerated, thawed dough on the counter 30 minutes before baking time.
+If you thawed the dough in the refrigerator overnight, set the thawed dough on the counter 30 minutes before baking time.
 Allowing the dough to warm up makes it softer and easier to roll out.

-Preheat the oven to 450 degrees Fahrenheit.
+Heat the oven to 450 degrees Fahrenheit.
 A hot oven is essential for making a crisp crust when using a Whole Foods pizza crust.
-If you're using a metal pan, spray it with a non-stick cooking spray.
+If you're using a metal pan, spray it with a nonstick cooking spray.
 Rub a pizza stone lightly with oil, according to manufacturer's directions.

 Sprinkle the counter top with flour or cornmeal.
 Lightly press the thawed dough out on the counter top to flatten it.
 Pick it up and carefully stretch the dough between your fingers, turning it as you work.
 The dough should be about 1/4 inch thick when done.

-Bake the pizza on the lowest oven rack in the oven for 8 to 12 minutes, or until the crust is brown and the cheese is bubbly and melted.
+Bake the pizza on the lowest oven rack in the oven for eight to 12 minutes or until the crust is brown and the cheese is bubbly and melted.